-Located in Playa del Carmen (Maroma), El Dorado Casitas Royale by Karisma All Inclusive is within the vicinity of Dr. Alfredo Barrera Marin Botanical Garden and Maroma Beach.
+With a stay at El Dorado Casitas Royale by Karisma - Adults only in Playa del Carmen (Maroma), you'll be within the vicinity of Dr. Alfredo Barrera Marin Botanical Garden and Maroma Beach.
 This 4.5-star resort is within the vicinity of Puerto Morelos Town Square and Ojo de Agua Beach.

 Rec, Spa, Premium Amenities

-Relax at the full-service spa, where you can enjoy body treatments and facials.
-You're sure to appreciate the recreational amenities, which include 13 outdoor swimming pools, a health club, and a lazy river.
-This resort also features wireless Internet access (surcharge), gift shops/newsstands, and a hair salon.
-Guests can get to nearby shops on the complimentary shuttle.
+Pamper yourself with a visit to the spa, which offers massages, body treatments, and facials.
+You're sure to appreciate the recreational amenities, which include 12 outdoor swimming pools, a health club, and an outdoor tennis court.
+This resort also features wireless Internet access (surcharge), concierge services, and tour/ticket assistance.
+Getting to nearby attractions is a breeze with the area shuttle (surcharge).

 This resort is all inclusive.
 Rates include meals and beverages at onsite dining establishments.
 Charges may be applied for dining at some restaurants, special dinners and dishes, some beverages, and other amenities.